 With so many beach destinations along the Rivera Maya, choosing which to visit is a travel conundrum at its finest.
 So, if you’ve narrowed down your search to Akumal vs. Tulum, help is on its way.

-I’ve visited Tulum and Akumal a couple of times each.
-I also spent eight months in the Riveria Maya, giving me a solid feel for how these destinations compare to other parts of the Yucatan.
+I stayed in Tulum for over two months and visited Akumal a couple of times.
+I’ve also spent nearly a year meandering around the Riveria Maya, giving me a solid feel for how these destinations compare to other parts of the Yucatan.

 Are you ready to get up to speed on the must-knows of Akumal vs. Tulum?